 We found writing gigs posted for $1,000.
 While most jobs don’t pay quite that much, there’s plenty of room to earn if you do quality work.
 As one of the leading freelance websites for writers, Fiverr has the power to get you noticed.

 Transcriptionists convert audio (or video) to text.
-Working as a transcriptionist used to mean working in a medical or legal office.
+Working as a part time transcriptionist used to mean working in a medical or legal office.
 Times have changed and the demand for transcription has expanded with the growth of online video.

 Medical and legal transcription is still needed.
 But general transcription can help you ease into the field without a specialized vocabulary.
 Fleurdamae, a transcriptionist from Chicago, started her training 10 years ago.